bobg/tredd/Try.md

 TREDDLISTEN is the address of the Tredd server, and TXVMBCDLISTEN is the address of the txvmbcd server.

-[Note:
-At this writing,
-a bug in the Tredd client makes it likely that this will fail the first time with an “insufficient funds” error.
-Running it again should work OK.]

 This command will send a request to the Tredd server proposing payment of 1 unit of our defined asset in exchange for the content identified by HASH.
 The proposal also includes a deadline of 15 minutes for the server to publish its “reveal-key” transaction on the blockchain, and another 15 minutes for the client to claim a refund if warranted.